 Q. Do you offer mediation, facilitation, and/or arbitration services?
 If not can you refer me to someone?

 A. The Master’s Program doesn’t offer services directly.
-For on-campus resources, see Conflict Resolution Services; please contact Program Director, John Inglish, for off-campus recommendations and resources.
+For on-campus resources, see Student Conflict Resolution Center or the Ombuds Office; please contact Program Director, John Inglish, for off-campus recommendations and resources.

 Q. When I try to apply for fall term, I receive an error message.
 Why?

 A. Your first class will begin in mid-August, which is still technically summer term at the University of Oregon.
 Please apply for summer term.

 Q. I am, or I was previously, a graduate student at the UO.
 Do I need to re-apply?